The HyperTexts

 suffer the consequences, and even lose their land and go into captivity.
 Jesus

-don't know any Christian who believes men get a "free pass" to harm women and
+Surely no Christian believes men get a "free pass" to harm women and

 children.
-Unfortunately though, in their zeal to "support" Israel, some
+Unfortunately, in their zeal to "support" Israel, some

 Christians ignore the fact that the leaders of Israel often sound and act like